-Exemplary Strong Developing Beginning Introduction Opening paragraph clearly states the main idea of the essay-the causes and effects leading up to the American Revolution.
+Advanced Proficient Basic Introduction Opening paragraph clearly states the main idea of the essay-the causes and effects leading up to the American Revolution.
 Opening paragraph states the main idea of the essay somewhat clearly-the causes and effects leading up to the American Revolution.
-Opening paragraph states the main idea of the essay, but not clearly-the causes and effects leading up to the American Revolution.
-Opening paragraph does not state the main idea of the essay.
+Opening paragraph does not state the main idea of the essay or states the main idea, but not clearly-the causes and effects leading up to the American Revolution.
 Body Paragraph 1 All of the following causes and effects are included and listed in sequential order: repeal of the Stamp Act, Boston Massacre, Boston Tea Party.
 Paragraph 1 Two of the three following causes and effects are included and listed in sequential order: repeal of the Stamp Act, Boston Massacre, Boston Tea Party.
-Paragraph 1 One of the three following causes and effects are included: repeal of the Stamp Act, Boston Massacre, Boston Tea Party.
-Paragraph 1 No appropriate causes or effects are included.
+Paragraph 1 One of the three or none of the following causes and effects are included: repeal of the Stamp Act, Boston Massacre, Boston Tea Party.
 Paragraph 2 All of the following causes and effects are included and listed in sequential order: Intolerable Acts, First Continental Congress, Patrick Henry's speech.
 Paragraph 2 Two of the three following causes and effects are included and listed in sequential order: Intolerable Acts, First Continental Congress, Patrick Henry's speech.
-Paragraph 2 One of the three following causes and effects are included: Intolerable Acts, First Continental Congress, Patrick Henry's speech.
-Paragraph 2 No appropriate causes or effects are included.
+Paragraph 2 One of the three or none of the following causes and effects are included: Intolerable Acts, First Continental Congress, Patrick Henry's speech.
 Paragraph 3 All of the following causes and effects are included and listed in sequential order: more British soldiers sent to Boston, night riders warn of British troop movement, Battles of Lexington and Concord.
 Paragraph 3 Two of the three following causes and effects are included and listed in sequential order: more British soldiers sent to Boston, night riders warn of British troop movement, Battles of Lexington and Concord.
-Paragraph 3 One of the three following causes and effects are included: more British soldiers sent to Boston, night riders warn of British troop movement, Battles of Lexington and Concord.
-Paragraph 3 No appropriate causes or effects are included.
+Paragraph 3 One of the three or none of the following causes and effects are included: more British soldiers sent to Boston, night riders warn of British troop movement, Battles of Lexington and Concord.
 Conclusion Main idea of essay is restated in a different way from the introductory paragraph.
 Main idea of essay is restated in the same way as the introductory paragraph.
-Main idea of essay is restated in an unclear way.
-Main idea of essay is not restated.
+Main idea of essay is restated in an unclear way or not restated.
 Structure of the Piece All sentences in paragraphs are presented logically.
 Most sentences in paragraphs are presented logically.
-Some sentences in paragraphs are presented logically.
 Connections between sentences in paragraphs are confusing.
 All information has been paraphrased.
 Most information has been paraphrased.
-Some information has been paraphrased.
 Little information has been paraphrased.
 All transition words or phrases are used appropriately.
 Most transition words or phrases are used appropriately.
-Some transition words or phrases are used appropriately.
-Transition words or phrases are not used.
+Transition words or phrases are not used appropriately.